sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_02.rst

 residual degrees of freedom left over.
-Specifically, note that if the model with interaction has a total of (R × C) - 1, and there are *N* observations in your data set that are constrained to satisfy 1 grand mean, your residual degrees of freedom now become *N* -(R × C) - 1 + 1, or just *N* - (R × C).
+Specifically, note that if the model with interaction has a total of (R × C) - 1, and there are *N* observations in your data set that are constrained to satisfy one grand mean, your residual degrees of freedom now become *N* -(R × C) - 1 + 1, or just *N* - (R × C).

 Running the ANOVA in jamovi